-Gains and losses arising from de-recognition of property, plant and equipment are treated as a reduction in value of the net equity in the Corporation.
+Realised gains and losses arising from derecognition of property, plant and equipment are recognised in the net surplus or deficit in the period in which the transaction occurs.
+The gain or loss is calculated as the difference between the carrying amount of the asset and the net disposal proceeds received (if any).
 Any balance attributable to the derecognised asset in the asset revaluation reserve is transferred to retained earnings.

-(iv) Impairment of non-cash-generating assets The carrying amounts of the Corporation's nonfinancial assets are reviewed at each reporting date to determine if there is any indication of impairment.
+(iv) Impairment of non-financial assets

+The carrying amounts of the Corporation's nonfinancial assets are reviewed at each reporting date to determine if there is any indication of impairment.
 For land that is identified to be contaminated the asset will be tested for impairment by considering its recoverable service amount to its carrying amount.
 The recoverable service amount of an asset if the higher of its value in use and its fair value less costs to sell.
 If an asset's carrying amount exceeds its recoverable service amount the asset is impaired and the carrying amount is written down to the recoverable amount.

-(v) DepreciationLand is not depreciated
+(v) DepreciationLand is not depreciated.